 In essence, a hybrid approach marries remote and in-office working.
 Collaboration improves with more regular face-to-face meetings and having teams in the office.
 With home working, autonomy and quieter workspaces will also assist productivity.

 Hybrid working models can help to alleviate the issues caused by inflexible approaches.

-The 2020 State of Remote report found that 98% of workers want a level of remote working for the rest of their career.
-Hybrid approaches show that a company cares about the motivations of their employees.
+The 2020 State of Remote report found that 98% of workers want a level of remote working for the rest of their careers.
+Hybrid approaches show that a company cares about the motivations of its employees.

 Valuing employee views can cultivate a two-way relationship between business and employee.
 If done in the right way, adopting a hybrid working model can create a culture of transparency.

 Whilst listening to workers in providing remote work, office based aspects to a hybrid model also improve culture.
 In-person meetings and work days can also help to build employee relationships.
 46% say they contribute to their overall happiness.